Mentor responsibilities (from preparation of proposal through acceptance of a MedScholars fellowship by the student) are:

 Ability and willingness to provide space, supplies/equipment, and guidance necessary to complete the project.

 Acceptance of responsibility for supervision.

-The primary advisor must be a member of the Stanford faculty.
-In the case of a Traveling MedScholar or community-based research, there must be a co-advisor.
-This co-advisor must write a letter (or co-sign the primary advisor's letter) in support of the project, approve the final written report, and attend the oral presentation if possible.
+The primary mentor must be a member of the Stanford faculty.
+In the case of a Traveling MedScholar or community-based research, there must be a co-mentor.
+This co-mentor must write a letter (or co-sign the primary mentor's letter) in support of the project, approve the final written report, and attend the oral presentation if possible.